Skip to main content

 Printed material, personal papers and photographs of women, events, and demonstrations.
 Established in 1984 as the Lesbian Archives Collective in London, the Lesbian Archive was transferred to Glasgow Women's Library in 1995.

 Court records, 1700s-1900s including cases against gay men, papers of organisations and campaigns.
-Explore Information guide 25: Lesbian Gay Bisexual Transgender Community Archives at LMA.
+Explore their Lesbian Gay Bisexual Transgender Community Archives research guide.

 Records of gay rights organisations and LGBT activists from 1950s which form part of the Hall-Carpenter Archives.